 The series is divided into two parts — the first part talks about these witch-hunts across Britain, Denmark, and Scotland.
-Presenter Suzannah Lipscomb shares the story of the brutal Pendle witch trials wherein many women were given death sentences.
+Presenter Suzannah Lipscomb shares the brutal Pendle witch trials where many women were given death sentences.
 This happened during the rule of King James I. The second part is more interesting.
 Here we come to know about a character called Matthew Hopkins.
 Hopkins saw that this mass hysteria regarding witches and witchcraft was an opportune moment for him to make some money.
 Thus, he decided to serve as a killer of witches and named himself Witchfinder General.
-He traveled throughout the British Empire killing numerous women and then asking for payment for his services.
+He traveled throughout the British Empire, killing numerous women and then asking for payment for his services.
 Later, we come to know how this hysteria slowly began to take over America on the other side of the Atlantic.

 5. The Secret (2006)

 This is a documentary about a newly established faith.
 This faith or the people associated with it has been called the New Thought Movement.
 They have a set of beliefs based on things, like, God is everywhere and in each human being, and the best thing God wants us to do is love each other and so on.
 Their most intriguing belief is that if you want something, just thinking about it and wishing for it with a positive mind will help you achieve it.
 ‘The Secret’ is made by Drew Heriot, a practitioner of New Thought beliefs.

 The documentary talks about this New Thought concept called ‘Laws of Attraction,’ which means that our thoughts have an effect on our reality.
 However, it has hardly been taken seriously by critics.
 Most people have dismissed the production and the book that it was adapted from as self-help guides.
 In fact, since they have both become matters of public interest, their concepts have unfortunately also been mocked and ridiculed through other shows.